LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/I/Identity Resolution.md

 tags:
     - glossary
 ---
-The process of identity management by means of matching and reconciling data about people into a comprehensive view called unified profiles.
-Identity resolution is powered by rulesets and creates unified and link objects.
+The process of identity management by means of matching and reconciling data about people into a comprehensive view called [[unified profile]]s.
+Identity resolution is powered by [[ruleset]]s and creates unified and link objects.